-Overall, a cesarean section is an extremely safe operation.
-Most of the serious complications associated with cesarean sections are not due to the operation itself.
-Instead, the complications come from the reason for the cesarean section.
-For example, a woman whose placenta separates too early (placental abruption) may require an emergency cesarean section.
-In this case, problems arise primarily from the placental abruption—not the actual surgery.
+For example, a woman whose placenta separates too early (placental abruption) may require an emergency cesarean delivery, which can involve significant blood loss.
+In this case, problems arise primarily from the placental abruption — not the actual surgery.

-Many complications of cesarean section delivery are unpredictable and very rare, but there are some things that make women more likely to have complications.
+Many complications of cesarean delivery are unpredictable and very rare, but there are some things that make complications more likely.
 These risk factors include:

-Some possible complications of cesarean deliveries are as follows (Mayo Clinic, 2012):
+Some possible complications of cesarean deliveries are as follows:

 - too much blood loss